-New Netflix docuseries digs into missing Flight MH370 — here’s what we know

-It’s been nearly a decade since the Malaysian plane went missing and the mystery has not been solved.
-Here’s what conspiracy theorists say
+New search begins for Malaysia Flight 370.
+What we know about the missing plane

-Nearly nine years ago, Malaysia Airlines Flight MH370 went missing.
-It seemed to disappear out of thin air.
+Nearly 11 years ago, Malaysia Airlines Flight MH370 went missing.
 Meager amounts of debris from the plane were reportedly found, but the reports remain inconclusive.
-We still don’t know what happened.
+Officials still don’t know what happened.

-On March 8 — exactly nine years since the plane’s mysterious disappearance — Netflix will release a documentary, “MH370: The Plane That Disappeared,” that shares what happened during the first few hours days after the disappearance, a brief history of Malaysian Airlines and a look at the ongoing search for Flight 370.

-“Nine years later, the event is still a disturbing, unresolved mystery, and the three-part speculative docuseries ‘MH370: The Plane That Disappeared’ brings together a global community of family members, scientists and investigative journalists, all of whom continue to search for answers,” says Netflix.
+A U.S. company, Ocean Infinity, is resuming its search for the missing plane in an area it previously missed, Malaysian Transport Minister Anthony Loke said Tuesday, per Malay Mail.

+“(Ocean Infinity) are confident that the current search area is more credible, as they have previously covered a large area and believe this is the area that was missed in past searches,” Loke said at a press conference Tuesday, per Malay Mail.
+“That is why the Malaysian government is proceeding with it.”

-As arguably one of the greatest mysteries of the last decade, there are still hundreds of questions surrounding the disappearance of Flight 370.
+As arguably one of the biggest mysteries of the last decade, there are still hundreds of questions surrounding the disappearance of Flight 370.
 What did the plane’s last moments in air look like?
 Why has the plane not been recovered?
 What is the government not telling us?
-Does the government even know anything about it?
+Does the government know anything?

-Netflix’s docuseries will likely attempt to tackle these difficult questions, but before the series comes to the streaming platform, these are some key facts we know about Malaysia Airlines Flight MH370.
+As we come upon the 11-year anniversary of Flight MH370’s disappearance, here are some key facts about the missing plane.

 What do we know about Malaysia Airlines Flight MH370?